kh14762/chiral-impulse/README.md

-You are a blind surveyor looking for buried tome.
-Help him navigate a series of linked topology that mimics the structure of a tree.
+You are a surveyor equipped with a print-stone & a small bird that fits in the hallow of your hand.
+You are blind.